elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 ## Options

-If you prefer configuring in code (or need to access the options for something else), API key and log ID can be configured by referencing the `elmahio.min.js` script with parameters:
+If you prefer configuring in code (or need to access the options for something else), API key and log ID can be configured by referencing the `elmahio.min.js` script without parameters:

 ```html
 <script src="~/scripts/elmahio.min.js" type="text/javascript"></script>